The Legend of Zelda: Rebel Assassin

 "Good job," Jonah said.

-Link merely grunted in reply, trying not to show on his face how heartened he was at the genuineness in his friend's tone.
-Taking a small yellow capsule from his belt, he threw it into the air, where it promptly erupted into the shape of a large, golden bird.
+Link merely grunted in reply.
+He was heartened by the genuineness in his friend's tone.
+He wasn't going to show it, though.
+Taking a small yellow capsule from his belt, Link threw it into the air, where it promptly erupted into the shape of a large, golden bird.
 The creature flapped its wings lazily, then turned to fix Link with narrowed eyes.

-"I hope you're well rested," Link said, as Bannock flew.
+"I hope you're well rested, Bannock," Link said, as the bird flew.
 He suddenly remembered the coldness of the current climate as a chill wind bit at his face.

-"I am always rested and ready," Bannock replied indignantly.
+"I am always rested and ready," Bannock replied, an indignant touch to his voice.
 "Unlike you."

 They flew over the people's heads and Link was tempted to dive in lower just to see the looks on their faces when they felt the change in the air.
 He tried to stop himself from laughing, but failed.
-A large, brown Glimmer Bird approached him from the left and Link caught the sight of Commander Kisho's weathered face.
+Link felt a change in the air.
+A large, brown Glimmer Bird approached him from the left and he caught the sight of Commander Kisho's weathered face.

-"Something amusing you, Link?" he said, his cultured accent a sharp contrast to his position in life.
-The younger man almost felt the heat rise in his face, like a child that had been caught doing something wrong.
+"Something amusing you, Link?" he growled in his cultured accent.
+Link almost felt the heat rise in his face, like a child that had been caught doing something wrong.
 "Keep your mind on your task, lad."

-"Yes, sir," Link replied, choking the anger he felt at himself down.
+"Yes, sir," Link replied, choking down the anger he felt at himself.
 He didn't want to disappoint his mentor.

 "Which way did he go?"